 Nathaniel Coalson Biography Complete

-Nathaniel David ‘Nat’ Coalson (born 1970) is an American visual artist, designer and entrepreneur.
+Nathaniel David ‘Nat’ Coalson (born 1970) is a British-American visual artist, designer and entrepreneur.
 He has worked professionally in the visual arts since 1987 and is known for his work in fine art photography, abstract mixed media and graphic design.
 Coalson’s work has been exhibited internationally and is held in private and corporate collections.
 He is a published author with several photography books in worldwide distribution and is also a teacher, public speaker and presenter, business consultant and mentor.
-Originally from Colorado, USA and also living in England since 2012, Coalson owns and operates fine art businesses based in the USA and UK with an emphasis on hospitality design.
+Originally from Colorado, USA and a British citizen England since 2012, Coalson owns and operates fine art businesses based in the USA and UK with an emphasis on hospitality design.

 Nathaniel David Coalson was born 1970 in Wyoming, USA to Edward and Gail Coalson.
 He has three younger siblings: brother Samuel and sisters Elizabeth and Margaret.
 The Coalson family moved to Denver, Colorado in 1972, where Coalson lived throughout his youth.